cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

 The planning for this bootcamp came together very quickly, and I think all parties can agree that some things could have been tightened up a little bit.
 With that said, I think it went off really well.
-It was an amazing experience both as a scientist to be that stimulating of an environment and as an instructor having the privilege of a body of students so excited and (dare I say) hungry for the material.
+It was an amazing experience both as a scientist to be immersed in that stimulating of an environment and as an instructor having the good fortune of a body of students so excited and (dare I say) hungry for the material.
 I was extremely proud to be representing Software Carpentry, and I hope we did the name justice when all was said and done.

-If you've ready my [bio](about.html), you already know that I lived around the Philadelphia area for several years before moving to Richmond, VA.
+If you've ready my [bio](/pages/about.html), you already know that I lived around the Philadelphia area for several years before moving to Richmond, VA.
 It was great to be back in the city and having dinner at old ([Monk's Cafe](http://www.monkscafe.com)) and new